jeffreysblake/DOH/README.md

 🚫 **Flexible Control** - Exclude directories you don't want monitored
 ⚡ **Zero Friction** - Works silently in the background, no interruptions

-Perfect for ADHD developers and anyone who gets lost in flow state!
+Perfect for heavy context-switching developers or anyone who gets lost in a flow state!

 ## Quick Start